 The Distinguished Raven FAC Memorial Scholarship

-- Eligibility – Descendants or legal wards of any Lao or Hmong individual who served in the Royal Laotian Military or Hmong forces in defense of the Kingdom of Laos between 1960 and 1975 are eligible to compete for these scholarships.
+Eligibility – Descendants or legal wards of any Lao or Hmong individual who served in the Royal Laotian Military or Hmong forces in defense of the Kingdom of Laos between 1960 and 1975 are eligible to compete for these scholarships.
 No individual may be selected for two consecutive years, nor may he/she receive more than two scholarships.
-Applicants must be a high school senior or graduate, and must be enrolled or actively seeking to enroll full time in the coming academic year in an undergraduate program of studies leading to a Bachelor or Associate Degree at an accredited college, junior college, or university in the United States.
-Technical school attendees will also be considered.
+Applicants must be a high school senior or graduate, and must be enrolled or actively seeking to enroll full time in the coming academic year in an undergraduate program of studies leading to a Bachelor or Associate Degree at an accredited college, junior college, or university OR a Technical/Trade School in the United States.

-- Procedures – Completed applications must be mailed to Raven Scholarship, 4320 Saddle Ridge Trail, Flower Mound, Texas 75028.
+Procedures – Completed applications must be mailed to Raven Scholarship, 4320 Saddle Ridge Trail, Flower Mound, Texas 75028.
 Applications must be postmarked not later than February 28 of the year for which the student is applying.
 A board of EAPLS members will review the applications and select the most deserving individuals based on an overall evaluation of the applicant’s academic achievement, goals, character, service beyond self, and the quality of their essay.
 Apparent need is also an important factor.
+For applicants planning to attend a Technical/Trade School, academic achievement is not a key determining factor.
 All applications become the property of EAPLS.
 Winning recipients will be asked to provide a digital photograph which may be published on the Raven FAC website.
 The board is solely responsible for selecting the scholarship recipients; the decisions of the board are final.
 The selected recipients will be notified no later than April 30 and the announcement will be posted on the Raven web site at http://www.ravens.org.
 Non-recipients will not be individually notified.
 If possible, the recipient’s school also will be notified and requested to make the presentation at their annual awards ceremony.
 If possible and appropriate, a Raven will make the presentation.

 - Completed application form.
 RAVEN SCHOLARSHIP APPLICATION FORM